-Overview of Landlord-Tenant Law and Security Deposits
+Landlord-Tenant Law and Security Deposits

 Landlord-tenant laws govern the rights and liabilities of parties in a landlord-tenant relationship, as well as the transaction that takes place when a commercial or residential property is rented or leased.
 Landlord-tenant laws involve several different areas of the law, including legal principles of real property, contracts and remedies.